openstack-infra/system-config/doc/source/contribute-cloud.rst

 need:

  * Nova and Glance APIs (with the ability to upload images)
- * A single instance with 300GB of disk (via Cinder is okay) per cloud region for our region-local mirror
+ * A single instance with 500GB of disk (via Cinder is preferred, local is okay) per cloud region for our region-local mirror

 Each test instance requires:

  * 8GB RAM
  * 8vCPU at 2.4GHz (or more or less vCPUs depending on speed)
  * A public IP address (IPv4 and/or IPv6)
- * 40GB of storage
+ * G0GB of storage

 In a setting where our instances will be segregated, our usage patterns will cause us to be our own noisy neighbors at the worst